 Twenty-four karat (24K) is .999 pure gold.
 An 18K wedding ring would be 75% gold, while a 14K gold wedding band would be 58.5% gold.
 The balance is various alloys, which we will discuss below.

-Ultimately, our recommendation of whether to choose 14K or 18K gold for your two tone wedding rings or two tone engagement rings depends upon your color and color tone choice.
+Ultimately, whether to choose 14K or 18K gold for your two tone wedding rings or two tone engagement rings depends your choice of and budget.

 10. How White is Your White Metal in Your Two Tone Wedding Ring?

 Let’s start first with this issue of “whiteness.”
 The graph above was developed by Gretag Munsel from a color spectrophotometer to address this question.

 As you can see, the whitest metals are the natural white metals.
 Platinum and palladium are comparable.
 Silver is slightly whiter than platinum.
 White gold, however, has a broader range of whiteness, from white to more of a beige color.

 But the most relevant question here is, is the white in the white gold white enough?
 In fifteen-plus years of selling white gold wedding rings online to people who could not actually see them in person we have never had a ring returned for not being white enough.

 Nevertheless, to create a white gold wedding ring that looks like a platinum wedding ring, jewelers came up with rhodium plating.
 Rhodium is a natural white metal in the platinum family of metals.

 Plating is controversial, as shown in this article I posted several years ago.
 We do not recommend this process because rings have to be re-plated every few years.
 Wedding rings should be enduring and not require maintenance like a car or vacuum cleaner.